X

 Tarun Dua

-Workloads with us and many of the new ones will hopefully are already working with our customers through our partners for the inference workloads and we continue to see the acceleration of this trend.
+But some of them are already running their inference workload with us and many of the new ones will hopefully are already working with our customers through our partners for the inference workloads, and we continue to see the acceleration of this trend.

 Varun Gandhi

-So if, if someone is contracting for training workloads there’s a very high possibility that they would also probability rather that they would also contract for inferencing workloads, am I?
+So if someone is contracting for training workloads, there’s a very high possibility that they would also — probability rather that they would also contract for inferencing workloads.

 Tarun Dua